 - Pros: Simple, well-known and convenient.

-- Cons: It has a lower success rate when used alone and varicose veins are more likely to recur in the following years.
+- Cons: It has a lower success rate when used alone, and varicose veins are more likely to recur in the following years.
 It’s also a poor treatment option for large veins.

-Tips on selecting the right treatment
+Tips for selecting the best treatment provider

-Choosing the right treatment isn’t just about which procedure to go for, where you have it done and who does it should also be a consideration.
+Choosing the right treatment isn’t just about which procedure to go for.
+Where you have it done and who does it should also be a consideration.
 To make sure you’ve got the best treatment for your veins, here are a few tips on what to look for.

 - Reputation: Is the clinic well-reviewed?
 When previous patients have been happy and satisfied, it’s a great sign.